tep-xi/static-fp/README.md

   BASE_URL=http://tep.mit.edu`) flag to `docker run` [(see here for more info)](https://docs.docker.com/engine/reference/run/#/env-environment-variables).

-In the future, when `tep.mit.edu` is not a PowerPC machine, [Watchtower](https://github.com/CenturyLinkLabs/watchtower) will be used to keep the currently running `tepxi/static-fp` in sync with the `latest` Docker Hub version.
+[Watchtower](https://github.com/CenturyLinkLabs/watchtower) is used to keep the currently running `tepxi/static-fp` in sync with the `latest` Docker Hub version.
 If an update is required, Watchtower will restart the container with the new version, keeping the same options as you had before.

-For right now, however, `/var/www/www2/` on `tep.mit.edu` is a git repository set up to track the `public` branch of this repository.
-A cron job on `tep.mit.edu` is set up to pull and checkout `public` every five minutes.
-Since Travis pushes the output of Hugo there when it builds, the `/var/www/www2` directory should have the latest version of the static site.
-Nginx on the server will serve that directory the same way it used to serve the old static site.

 ## Dev Instructions